leo-bogert/bumblebee-multiscreen-tools/README.md

 It will also be run by LightDM when you log out, which is important as it then restarts the X server which makes it necessary to re-choose the screen.

 ## Testing

-Now that configuration is finished you should **reboot** before testing.

 ### Checking whether the Nvidia GPU is currently enabled